 Volunteering for a local organisation has a very real and valuable positive affect on people, communities and society in general.

 Volunteering can help you gain confidence and experience and learn new skills by giving you the chance to try something new and build a real sense of achievement.
 You can also meet different kinds of people, make new friends, feel part of a community and have fun!

 It’s really up to you to decide how much time you’d like to offer.
 Some organisations ask for a particular commitment from their volunteers especially if the role involves building up trust with someone.
 Others take a more flexible approach.
 You can commit to as much or as little as you like from an hour a month to several hours a week.

 A great deal of time and care will be taken to ensure that the voluntary role you are offered is right for you.
 In the unlikely event that something goes wrong or you find you are not happy with your role, you should contact the organisation’s volunteer coordinator who will be able to offer advice and support.

 Can I leave an organisation if I don’t like it?

 Yes, of course.
 You’re under no obligation to keep volunteering for an organisation if you don’t like it.
 However, it’s always worth talking to somebody about it first.
 This might be the volunteer coordinator or whoever is responsible for you.
 You can discuss with them why you feel unhappy and what might improve it.

 Can I claim benefits whilst volunteering?

-Yes.
-If you’re claiming Jobseekers Allowance, Income Support, Employment and Support Allowance, Incapacity Benefit and Disability Living Allowance, you can volunteer without losing any benefit as long as you continue to meet the conditions of receiving those benefits.
-Please tell your volunteer coordinator that you are claiming benefits, especially if you are seeking paid work so you might only be able to volunteer for a short time.
+Yes, you can volunteer without losing any benefit as long as you continue to meet the conditions of the benefits you are receiving.
+Please tell your volunteer coordinator that you are claiming benefits, especially if you are seeking paid work and might only be able to volunteer for a short time.